Can shared ownership mortgages be your best chance of getting a foot on the property ladder?

 However, in recent times more and more people from all backgrounds are taking up shared ownership or using the government’s Help to Buy scheme to get on the property ladder.

-How shared ownership works
+How shared or part ownership mortgages work

 Shared ownership homes are provided through a housing association.
 They work by offering first-time buyers a share of the property ownership.